dboddie-canonical-work/disgorged-docs/the-tee-interface.rst

 The ``tee`` interface permits access to Trusted Execution Environment (TEE) devices via the `TEE subsystem <https://www.kernel.org/doc/html/latest/staging/tee.html>`__ in the Linux kernel.

-This interface is primarily intended to be used with `Ubuntu Core <glossary.md#the-tee-interface-heading--ubuntu-core>`__.
+This interface is primarily intended to be used with :ref:`glossary-ubuntu-core`.

 .. note::